 YEAR A: EASTER DAY (alternate text)

-Our Old Testament reading for Easter Day is from the Book of Consolation, chapters 30 and 31 of Jeremiah.
+This alternate Old Testament reading for Easter Day is from a part of Jeremiah, chapters 30 and 31, known as the Book of Consolation.
 In these chapters, the tone shifts from warning and woe to the promise of restoration and renewal of life following the exile.
 For Jeremiah, this is not a promise of cheap grace, but a dawn that will only come at the end of a long, dark night.

 God reminds the people that he has loved them with ‘an everlasting love,’ with continued faithfulness.
 Implied in this is the assurance that even their apostasy cannot cause God to ultimately abandon them.
 This stands alongside Jeremiah’s earlier warnings that linked God’s judgment to the people’s behaviour.
 Here, even if they sin and are punished, God will in the end deliver them, not due to their deserving, but simply because God’s love for them is without limit.

 In vv.
 4 and 5, the prophet conveys God’s promises, using a repeated refrain, ‘Again...again...again,’ suggesting the restoration of celebrations not known during the exile.
 Again the city will be built; again, they will dance and make merry; again, they will plant vineyards, with the added blessing of being able to enjoy the fruits of their labours.

 In v.
 6 the reason for this rejoicing is made clear; it is that one day sentinels will be able to call to Ephraim that the people can once again go up to Zion, Jerusalem, where the Lord their God is present.
 The rebuilding of the temple as the focus of God’s presence is implied in this call to pilgrimage.